tum-ai/neurogenesis_napari/README.md

 ### Normalize + Denoise

-**Purpose**: Standardizes color variations and reduces noise in bright-field images.
+Standardizes color variations and reduces noise in bright-field microscopy images.

 #### Usage
 1. Load a bright-field image into napari